pranavpr/cardinfo.github.io/_posts/2020-02-02-club-vistara-offer-50-bonus-cv-points-on-transfer.md

 This is a fantastic offer to squeeze extra value from your credit card reward points.
 As illustrated [here](/new-restriction-on-hdfc-bank-regalia-and-diners-clubmiles-credit-card-rewards-redemption/#air-miles-vs-reward-points), it very easy to extract value up to Rs.
 1 from 1 CV Point.
 This offers further enhances the value of 1 CV point to Rs.
 1.50 which is quite amazing.

-If you stay in metro cities where connectivity of Vistara is quite good, it's a no brainer to go for this offer.
+If you stay in metro cities where connectivity of [Air Vistara](https://l.cardinfo.in/vistara) is quite good, it's a no brainer to go for this offer.
 However note that CV Points are valid only for 3 years and make sure you utilize them within this period.

 _How has been your experience of flying with Air Vistara?
 Are you planning to transfer your credit card points to CV Points?
 Let me know by leaving a comment below._